Suzuki RGV250: Reception

 In the UK, the motorcycle press responded favourably to the VJ21.

 However, the initial VJ22 models had a design flaw in the 'improved' 3 piece exhaust valves in which they crack likely due to carbon build up from boiling oil within the mechanism and failed to open from the idle/low power position.
 This was corrected on later VJ22 models, but still needs to be inspected regularly.

 The VJ23 is not known to have powervalve issues.

 Riding experience

-These motorcycles are not particularly suited to carrying pillion passengers on long rides, due to its race-orientated design, detracting from comfort.
-Hence, touring is also not a strong point of this model.
-In straight line acceleration, the RGV250 is faster than most other 250 cc two-stroke and four-stroke motorcycles.
+These motorcycles are not particularly suited to carrying pillion passengers on long rides, due to their race-oriented, uncomfortable design.
+Touring is also not a strong point of this model.
+In straight-line acceleration, the RGV250 is faster than most other 250 cc two-stroke and four-stroke motorcycles.

 The Aprilia RS250 is related and uses a modified RGV250 VJ22 (90° 2-Stroke V-Twin) engine.
 Aprilia bought engines from Suzuki (which were fitted with Aprilia branded castings on the timing and clutch covers), then fit their own expansion chambers, barrels and ECU.
 They also redesigned the heads to have larger cooling passages and a slightly different combustion chamber shape.